andresoliva/NanoBle33Sense_LowPower/README.md

 ## Hardware Modifications

 In order to achieve power consumption with  Arduino Nano board and these codes, you need to provide an external 3.3V power supply.
-In order to be able to feed your board with an external 3.3V supply, you need to cut following copper trace indicated in the picture and plug your external power pins (3.3V and 0V/ground) to the indicated pins:
+In order to be able to feed your board with an external 3.3V supply, you need to cut the following copper trace indicated in the picture and plug your external power pins (3.3V and 0V/ground) to the indicated pins:

 <img src="./pictures/board_cut.png" width=50% align="center">